pankaj-sharma151290/minesweeper-game/README.md

 2. Rest APIs can be exposed by adding controller, And same code can be used from the service layer.

 ## Getting Started

-The project is Java application.
+The project is dockerized.
+There is no UI in the application therefore the application interact with user through console.

+### The application is built on below stack.

+* Java
+* Spring Boot Console Application
+* Docker

 ### Prerequisites

 Things required to run the application.

 ```
+Docker
+OR
-JAVA (version 8 or above)
+JAVA 8 or above
-IDE (InteliJ, Eclipse etc...)
 ```

 ### How to run
 ```
 Checkout the code from github : <https://github.com/pankaj-sharma151290/minesweeper-game.git>

+=> Follow steps to run using executable jar
+1. cd minesweeper-game
+2. Open CMD/Terminal
+3. mvn clean package
+4. cd target
+5. java -jar minesweeper-game-0.0.1-SNAPSHOT.jar

+=> Follow steps to run using Docker
+1. cd minesweeper-game
+2. Open CMD/Terminal
+3. mvn clean package
+4. docker build --no-cache -t minesweeper-game:1.0.0 .
+5. docker run --name minesweeper minesweeper-game:1.0.0

 => Follow below steps to run from IDE
 1. Open checked out project <minesweeper-game>
 2. Run Main class <MinesweeperGame.java>, to start the game.
 3. You will see in console game is started and wating for your input.

-=> Follow steps run from executable JAR.

 ```
 ## Access application